|Address||3030 Erie Ave., Cincinnati, OH 45208|

 Ohio Department of Education and American Montessori Society Member

 The student population is representative of the socioeconomic and racial mix within the Greater Cincinnati area.
-Clark currently has 717 students enrolled in grades 7-12.
-The high school population is 439 students of which 44% identify as black, 44% as white, 9% as multi-racial, and 3% as Asian or Hispanic.
+The high school population is 425 students of which 50% identify as black, 39% as white, 7.5% as multi-racial, and less than 3% as Asian or Hispanic.
 Typically, in each class 30-40% of the graduates are first generation in their families to attend college.
-In this year’s class, 38% of the senior class is first generation.

 The school year is comprised of two semesters, each lasting 18 weeks.
 The school day begins at 7:30 am and ends at 2:30 pm.
 Students attend seven periods a day, which meet three times per week; and beginning in 2006-07, we began a block schedule two days a week.
 On block days, half of a student’s schedule is covered each day, extending class periods from 50 minutes to 105 minutes.